TheDomcio/WonderfulPolishLanguage/README.md

 #### Learning other languages in Polish (Nauka innych języków po polsku)

 `Hello world!
-I also thought that some of you will want to learn other languages through Polish or just my countrymen looking for cool sources may find something they missed earlier.`
+I also thought that some of you will want to learn other languages through Polish or just my countrymen looking for cool sources may find something they missed earlier.
+Of course I will try not to list here again the multilingual pages that are already lower on this list, because there is no need to make too many duplicates, but sometimes I can make an exception.`

 - Multilingual